 Yes.
 Housing associations undertake their own checks and you may not be invited to view the property for the following reasons:

 Yes.
 You will be given an opportunity to view the property and decide whether you would like to accept it.

 If after viewing the property you decide to refuse it, it will be offered to the next person on the priority list.
-If a reasonable explanation for refusal is not given this will be considered one reasonable offer.
-Applicants should be aware that the Council has placed a limit of two reasonable offers on all applicants.
+If a reasonable explanation for refusal is not given this will be considered as one of your reasonable offers.
+Applicants should be aware that the Council has placed a limit of two reasonable offers on applicants that are eligible for bidding.
 This means if an applicant bids for a property and refuses a second reasonable offer their application will be removed from the Register.

 Information about homes that have been successfully let is published.
 This information can be used to help you decide which properties to bid for, by giving you a better idea how popular a particular property or area is and how long you would normally have to wait.
 You can then decide whether to look for other types of property or areas where you may not have to wait as long.

 To see the results of properties that have been let click Recent Lets.

 You will normally have to provide your own carpets and appliances.
 This should be confirmed at the viewing with the Housing Association.